Economic Rescue Balloons Past $1 Trillion as Talks Resume

 But Democrats say McConnell's plan is insufficient, arguing for greater income support for workers and a “Marshall Plan” for the U.S. healthcare industry, which is preparing for an onslaught of newly sick patients.

-But Trump spent much of Friday's daily briefing in a fury, lashing out at reporters.
+It came a day after he spent Friday's daily briefing in a fury, lashing out at reporters.
+When one reporter asked Trump what he would tell a worried nation, the president snapped, “I say that you’re a terrible reporter.”

 At times, he seemed to refuse to want to hear the reality of an increasingly dire situation.
 It was when one reporter noted the hard facts in the U.S. — that more than 200 are dead, more than 14,000 infected and millions scared — that he snapped back.